DomMinnich/Vault-PLV/README.md

 6. **Flash Messages**:
    - Use of flash messages for user feedback, which helps in preventing certain types of attacks like phishing by ensuring users are aware of actions taken.

+## Licence
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to view, fork, and modify this code for personal, educational, or recruitment-related purposes, but you may not use it for any commercial purpose whatsoever.